ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/nfc/NDEF.md

 #### Construction

-The class `mbed::nfc::ndef::MessageBuilder` builds a NDEF message into a user provided buffer. `URI`, `Text` and `Mime` type can be serialized in the builder with the help of the member function `append_as_record`.
+The class `mbed::nfc::ndef::MessageBuilder` builds an NDEF message into a user-provided buffer. `URI`, `Text` and `Mime` types can be serialized in the builder with the help of the member function `append_as_record`.

 ```
 #include "nfc/ndef/MessageBuilder.h"